 Chronic Pain Management

 A frozen shoulder for example also referred to by surgeons as Adhesive Capsulitis causes pain and stiffness in the shoulder.
 Over time, the shoulder becomes very hard to move.
 Frozen shoulder occurs in about 2% of the general population.
-It most commonly affects people between the ages of 40 and 60, and occurs in women more often than men.
+It most commonly affects people between the ages of 40 and 60 occurring in women more often than in men.

 To help your shoulder move more easily, synovial fluid lubricates the shoulder capsule and the joint.
 In frozen shoulder, the shoulder capsule thickens and becomes tight.
 Stiff bands of tissue — called adhesions — develop.
 In many cases, there is less synovial fluid in the joint.

 The hallmark sign of this condition is being unable to move your shoulder - either on your own or with the help of someone else.
-It develops in three stages: Freezing In the “freezing" stage, you slowly have more and more pain.
+The “freezing" stage is where you slowly have more and more pain.
 As the pain worsens, your shoulder loses range of motion.
 Freezing typically lasts from 6 weeks to 9 months.

-James Waslaski from Orthopedic Massage has developed a treatment release technique for freeing up serious shoulder impingements due to the fixations that develop causing scar tissue to form in the joint capsule itself, when we apply James Waslaski's capsule release it usually reduces the fixation and scar tissue that can then lead to a non-surgical restored movement of arm and shoulder.
-My clients gain great relief from the Painful Adhesive Capsulitis symptoms.
+At Rivers Myoskeletal we use a treatment release technique for freeing up serious shoulder impingements.
+When we apply this capsule release it reduces the fixation and scar tissue that can then lead to a non-surgical restored movement of arm and shoulder.
+My clients gain great relief from this procedure.

 Treatment for TMJ Disorders TemporoMandibular Joint Dysfunction